Honors Courses and Curriculum

 - Build community among Honors students

 The Lima campus offers 4-5 Honors courses each semester, mostly introductory or GE courses.
-In 2016-17, Lima is offering the following Honors courses:
+Lima is offering the following Honors courses:

 Autumn Semester 2018: